supload/technical-whitepaper/technical-whitepaper.md

 ### 3.3 Blockchains in Blockchains

+## 4.0 Decentralized Image and Video Compression
+The golem network[5] network offers renting out idle CPU cycles from it's network of users.
+Docker[] images with binaries for compression can be uploaded to their Application Registry.
+Golem network users can reference data store in IPFS.
+Run the necessary computation for compression, and upload the finished product back into IPFS, with a new content referencing the finished product.

+### 4.1 Docker images preloaded with FFMPEG

-## 4.0 Decentralization
+## 5.0 Decentralization
 The end goal of supload is to completely decentralize the storage and computation of the current state of the site.
 This will create a public, uncensorable network.
-Anyone can access the images and video, being publicly available on the filecoin cloud.
-The current state of the site (comments, votes, titles, descriptions) will be held in a publicly accessible blockchain based on the forthcoming Plasma secondary blockchain on the ethereum network.
+The current state of the site (comments, votes, titles, descriptions) will be held in a publicly accessible blockchain based on the forthcoming Plasma smart contract Ethereum framework.

 The goal is to decentralize the backend, allowing anyone to be able to build frontends to our content.
 Opening the backend will give developers the ability to create apps and website frontends to our content.
 They are free to monetize any way they see fit.

 This will ensure the long term survival of our blockchain and product.
 Giving developers access to our backend is giving them access to an already built and thriving community.
 No longer having to worry about building a product, then getting a user base and building a community.
 They are free to focus on the interface to our content only.
 This is in effect, crowdsourcing the user interface.

-### 4.1 Crowdsourcing User Interfaces
+### 5.1 Crowdsourcing User Interfaces
 While a single company like Supload may never be able to build the best possible frontend to our content.
 Opening up the backend will allow rapid experimentation of interfaces by developers.
 Websites and apps that would normally be our competitor, now strengthen our core product.
 We will never be able to predict what this perfect interface could look like.

-### 4.2 User Interface Incentive
+### 5.2 User Interface Incentive

-## 5.0 Token Utility
+## 6.0 SUP Token Utility
 The safety mechanism in Pulse blockchains is chain halting if bad actors are found on the network.
 The easiest way to handle a bad miner, is not to try to convince the miner to act nicely, but for everyone to drop out of the chain all together.

+This works much in the same way as the Nakimoto consensus.

-### 5.1 Token Bonding
+### 6.1 Token Bonding
 The primary purpose of the SUP token is the reward to miners to compute the current state of the site.
-If our tokens primary value is derived from this reward, miners are financially incentive to not attack the chain.
+If our tokens primary value is derived from this reward, miners are financially incentivized to not attack the chain.
 If the chain halts, the value of the chain declines, effecting the economic price of the SUP token.
 Creating significant economic incentive for continued operation.

 This makes the SUP token far more effective in protecting the Supload chain than any other currency.
-Bonding the chain with Ethereum of Bitcoin, bad actors will have no effect on the economic price of either of those coins.
+If we were to bond the chain with Ethereum or Bitcoin, chain halting will have no effect on the economic price.

-## 6.0 Acknowledgements
+## 7.0 Acknowledgements
 Taylor Gerring - https://blog.ethereum.org/2014/08/18/building-decentralized-web/

 IPFS block storage discussion - https://www.reddit.com/r/ethereum/comments/44qpks/what_would_be_needed_to_store_the_blockchain_as_a/czs5qnh/